 Studies: Sea Buckthorn Boosts Immunity, Clears Skin, Fights Cancer.
 How to Take It

-If you've never heard of sea buckthorn, you're not alone, but this berry has major health benefits that range from immunity to clear skin and may even treat cancer.
-In early studies, sea buckthorn helps the immune system take out cancer cells like they are garbage, and strengthens the recovery of patients on chemo.
-With more than 190 active plant-based vitamins, antioxidants, and minerals, in one tiny berry, sea buckthorn became a newly popular supplement to take, especially now in light of COVID-19.
+Sea buckthorn is having a moment thanks to its major health benefits that range from immunity to clear skin and may even treat cancer.
+Early studies show sea buckthorn helps the immune system take out cancer cells like they are garbage, and strengthens the recovery of patients on chemo.
+With more than 190 active plant-based vitamins, antioxidants, and minerals, in one tiny berry, sea buckthorn became a newly popular supplement to take.
 The more we learn, the more we think sea buckthorn should be on everyone's list of what to take daily.

 The oil extracted from sea buckthorn's vibrant orange berries: supports immune function, helps clear skin, fights cellular aging, improves circulation, and lowers levels of LDL "bad" cholesterol.
 As one study showed sea buckthorn may "lower the risk of malignant cancers, [and] support regeneration of the body after chemotherapy," the berries are now tested as a treatment for cancer patients.